Unsure where you owe sales or use tax

 Sales Tax Nexus Explained for Growing and Enterprise Businesses

-Sales tax nexus determines when a business has an obligation to register, collect, and remit sales tax in a jurisdiction.
+Sales tax nexus determines when a business has an obligation to register, collect, and remit sales tax or address use tax exposure in a jurisdiction.
 Nexus can be created by physical presence or economic activity.
 For most growing businesses selling across state lines, economic nexus based on state specific thresholds is the primary trigger.
 Nexus often surfaces sales tax and use tax obligations at the same time.
 If you want the product view of how this translates to your data, see how TaxMap works.
-If you want to start immediately, you can check your exposure.
+If you want to start immediately, you can Check Your Nexus Risk Now.

 What is sales tax nexus?